lgp171188/launchpad/lib/lp/soyuz/doc/soyuz-set-of-uploads.rst

 broken distro.

-We will make two publisher runs, deleting the uncompressed index files inbetween, and verify that the second publisher run doesn't screw up the release files in the way bug-54039 infected code would.
+We will make two publisher runs, deleting the uncompressed index files in between, and verify that the second publisher run doesn't screw up the release files in the way bug-54039 infected code would.

 First a couple helpers.